grese/ember-bootstrap-table/README.md

 #### Column Configurations:
 Here are the options for configuring columns:
 * headerCellName: "[Cell Header Text]" *// (only used if headerCellCustomViewClass is null)*
+* headerCellClassName: "classname1 classname2" *// (only used if headerCellCustomViewClass is null)*
+* headerCellInfo: "this info will be shown in a tooltip." *// (only used if headerCellCustomViewClass is null)*
 * headerCellCustomViewClass: (null || [Instance of Ember.View]) *// (Defines a custom view for header cell)*
 * cellValuePath: (null || "Path to value") *// (Defines the property of row where value is -- Only used if customCellViewClass and getCellContent are both null)*
+* cellClassName: "classname1 classname2" *// (only used if cellCustomViewClass is null)*
 * cellCustomViewClass: (null || [Instance of Ember.View]) *// (Defines a custom view for the cell)*
 * getCellContent: (null || function) *// (Defines a function to return value for cell - Only used if customCellViewClass is null)*
 * columnWidth: (null || int) *// (Defines a fixed width for the column)*
+* sort: function(column, rows){  } *// (The function used to sort this column.
+Only active when the customSortAction is null.)*

 *(All column configs must have cellCustomViewClass, cellValuePath, or getCellContent defined)*